eth-cscs/DLA-Future/misc/synchronization.md

 To simplify the dependency tracking during the generation of the task graph we introduced a mechanism which generates automatically the following dependencies:
-- Subsequent tasks that modify (write) values of a tile are ordered, therefore each write task depends on the previous write task.
+- Successive tasks that modify (write) values of a tile are ordered, therefore each write task depends on the previous write task.
-- Subsequent tasks that only read values a tile can be executed concurrently, however they all depends on the previous write task and the next write task depends on the completion of all the read tasks.
+- Successive tasks that only read values a tile can be executed concurrently, however they all depends on the previous write task and the next write task depends on the completion of all the read tasks.